florrain/locale/README.md

 It works like this: you (optionally) tell it the languages you support, and it figures out the best one to use for each incoming request from a browser.
 So if you support `en`, `en_US`, `ja`, `kr`, and `zh_TW`, and a request comes in that accepts `en_UK` or `en`, locale will figure out that `en` is the best language to use.

+Sources should be compatible with Node >= 0.8 but the dev environment needs Node >= 4.

 Examples
 --------